-

 Blogging about Blogging — Eight Questions Answered

+This blog post idea was triggered by a similar post on from HeyDingus blog.
+Consider this a complement to my written interview on People & Blogs.
+Why did you start blogging in the first place?
 It was back in 2009 when I decided to share my journey of learning to develop applications for the iPhone and the App Store.
 I wanted to write about this because it has been instrumental in aiding me in retaining information and organizing my thoughts in my mind.
-Moreover, writing has proven to be an effective tool for problem-solving.
+Continue reading →

 -